vertisfinance/salesforceStyleGuide/Apex style guide.md

 	global override void beforeDelete(List<sObject> objs, Set<Id> objIds){}
 }
 ```

+<a name="deprecating-methods"></a>
 ###Deprecating Apex Methods
-Find the Apex method you wish to deprecate.
+1. Find the Apex method you wish to deprecate.
-Add a javadoc style Deprecated tag to the top of the method like the one below.
+2. Add a javadoc style Deprecated tag to the top of the method like the one below.

 	    /**
 	    * @Deprecated
 	    */

-Remove all logic from the method.
+3. Remove all logic from the method.
-If the method returns a value, return a null or appropriate Boolean.
+4. If the method returns a value, return a null or appropriate Boolean.
-If there are associated test methods, replace test methods with a new test that confirms the deprecated method returns null (or the appropriate Boolean).
+5. If there are associated test methods, replace test methods with a new test that confirms the deprecated method returns null (or the appropriate Boolean).
-Run all tests in your Dev Org to ensure that there are no other test cases linked to the newly deprecated Apex method.
+6. Run all tests in your Dev Org to ensure that there are no other test cases linked to the newly deprecated Apex method.
-If there are test methods within test classes that test more classes than the one being deprecated, remove the test methods specific to your deprecated Apex Class.
+7. If there are test methods within test classes that test more classes than the one being deprecated, remove the test methods specific to your deprecated Apex Class.

+<a name="deprecating-validation"></a>
 ###Deprecating Validation Rules
-Find the validation rule that you wish to deprecate in your Salesforce Dev Org.
+1. Find the validation rule that you wish to deprecate in your Salesforce Dev Org.
-Add --DEPRECATED-- to the beginning of the description.
+2. Add `--DEPRECATED--` to the beginning of the description.

-If you are deprecating a validation rule that will be replaced with another validation rule, add the rule that will be replacing this rule to the description as well.
+	> If you are deprecating a validation rule that will be replaced with another validation rule, add the rule that will be replacing this rule to the description as well.

-Uncheck the 'Active' checkbox.
+3. Uncheck the 'Active' checkbox.
-Update the Error Condition Formula to be 'false'.
+4. Update the Error Condition Formula to be `false`.
-Add --DEPRECATED-- to the beginning of the Error Message
+5. Add `--DEPRECATED--` to the beginning of the Error Message
-Click Save.
+6. Click Save.
-In your IDE, pull down the latest .object file for the object that the validation rule is on.
+7. In your IDE, pull down the latest .object file for the object that the validation rule is on.

+<a name="refactoring"></a>
 ##Refactoring
 Every time you touch a file, you should find a way to improve it.